othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 [guide](https://othermod.com/analog-joystick-on-retropie/)

-Add 4 12-bit Analog Inputs to your Raspberry Pi using the Pi’s I2C but.
+Add 4 12-bit Analog Inputs to your Raspberry Pi using the Pi’s I2C bus.
 Perfect for adding a joystick or battery monitoring.

 This uses the I2C interface, which must first be enabled using raspi-config.